Sleighs/chat-plus/README.md

 - Once installed, you will see the extension icon among your browser's extensions.

 ## Usage

-- Open a livestream on Rumble.com.
+For options click the extension icon in the browser's toolbar to open the options.

-- Type "@" to view a user list popup while logged in.
+**"@" Username Tagging ** - Type "@" to view a user list popup while logged in.
 Click a username in the list to add it to the chat message.
-- Mentions with your username will be highlighted.
+**Username Mentions** - Mentions with your username will be highlighted.
-- Click the extension icon in the browser's toolbar to open the options.
+**Full Window Chat** - Select "Full Window Chat" from the Rumble chat options menu to change the chat view.
+**Play videos automatically** - Select "Page videos automatically on page load" from options menu to enable.

 ## Support
 - ChatPlus is currently in beta testing and any suggestions or reported bugs are greatly appreciated.